Jump to a Chapter

 Corrosion protectionSteel structures, pipelinesExtends material lifespan

-Chemical resistanceChemical plants, storage tanksPrevents chemical degradation
+Chemical resistanceChemical plants, storage tanksPrevents degradation

 Thermal protectionBoilers, turbinesHandles high temperatures

-Abrasion resistanceMining equipmentProtects surfaces from wear
+Abrasion resistanceMining equipmentProtects against wear

 UV protectionOutdoor infrastructurePrevents sunlight damage